On correlations between class numbers of imaginary quadratic fields: Introduction

 Moreover, $\widehat{\sigma}(l) \neq 0$ whenever $\sigma_2(l) \neq 0$, and $\widehat{\sigma}(l) \ll 1$, for an implied constant that is independent of $l$. \end{theorem} \begin{remark} Theorem ~\ref{thm1} establishes an asymptotic formula for $D(X,l)$ where the main term exceeds the error term as long as $l \ll X^{2-2\ve}$.
 By contrast, if the $a(n)$ are normalised Fourier coefficients of cusp forms of integral weight, the asymptotic formula $\textstyle\sum_{n \leq X} a(n)a(n+l) \ll X^{1-\ve}$ holds whenever $l \ll X^{2-\frac{14}{39}}$ (or for $l \ll X^{2-2\ve}$, if one assumes the Ramanujan conjecture, see ~\cite{B}).
 The relative strength of our result may be explained by the fact that our problem reduces to a problem involving quadratic forms in six variables, whereas, when $a(n) = d(n)$, one has to deal with a quadratic form in four variables. \end{remark}

 In contrast to shifted sums, moments of $h(-n)$ have been studied before; we have the following asymptotic formula,

 where the sum ranges over fundamental discriminants.
 For fixed $k$, this is a result due to Wolke ~\cite{W}, who showed that the asymptotic formula holds with $\theta=1/4$.
 Lavrik ~\cite{L1} showed that one can take $k \ll \sqrt{\log X}$, and finally, Granville and Soundararajan ~\cite{GS}, have shown that the asymptotic formula holds in the wider range $k \ll \log X$.
 The methods used to prove these results rely on the theory of character sums.
 Wolke expects the true order of the error term in ~\eqref{eq:wolke} to be $\theta=1/2$.
-For the second moment, excluding fundamental discriminants that lie in the residue class $1 \pmod{8}$, we show this to be true for the weighted analogue of $D(X,l)$. \begin{corollary} Let $g(x)$ be a smooth function with compact support away from $0$.
-Then for all $\ve > 0$ we have
+For the second moment, excluding fundamental discriminants that lie in the residue class $1 \pmod{8}$, we show this to be true for the weighted analogue of $D(X,l)$.